(Case No. 1:13 CV 437)

 The Court held a jury trial starting on April 3, 2017.
 On April 18, the jury decided that American Family’s agents were employees for purposes of ERISA.
 On August 1, the Court confirmed the jury's verdict and also denied American Family's request to decertify the class.
 The Court's Opinion holding that American Family agents are employees for ERISA purposes can be found in the "Case Documents" section of this website.

 On October 26, 2017, the 6th Circuit Court of Appeals denied American Family's petition for review of the denial of the request to decertify the class and granted American Family's petition for review of the advisory jury's verdict, confirmed by Judge Nugent, that American Family agents were employees for ERISA purposes.
-The 6th Court will now set a briefing schedule for the parties to present their arguments, based on the trial record, on the classification question.
-The 6th Circuit has made no ruling yet on that question, but only decided that it will consider it at this stage.
+The 6th Circuit has not yet ruled on that issue, only agreed to consider it.
+As of April 13, 2018, all briefing was filed with the Court of Appeals.
+Copies of the filed briefs can be found in the Case Documents section of this website.
+The Court has yet to rule on the parties' request for oral argument.
+If the Court grants the request, we will post the date and any additional information as soon as possible.

 Your Legal Rights and Options in this Lawsuit